rural definition

 One common way to define a rural area is by population density.
 The Census Bureau defines three categories of density: urbanized areas, urban clusters, and rural areas.

-• An urbanized area must have a population of at least 50,000 people.
-As well as the population density of at least 1,000 people per square mile.
+• An urbanized area must have a population of at least 50,000 people and a population density of at least 1,000 people per square mile.

-• A rural area is any territory that is not part of an urbanized area or urban cluster.
+• A rural area is any territory not part of an urbanized area or cluster.

 Rural Land Area

-Small towns are any territory that has less than 2,500 people AND more than 50 percent of the territory is non-urban land.
+Small towns are any territory with fewer than 2,500 people, and more than 50 percent of the territory is non-urban land.

 Urban Area

-The term “urban” often means dense areas of the population with high levels of development.
-However, there is no formal definition of an urban area in the United States.
+The term “urban” refers to dense areas of population with high levels of development.
+However, the United States has no formal definition of an urban area.

 Sometimes, federal agencies use terms like “metropolitan” or “micropolitan” to describe densely populated areas.